 Introducing a brand is not so much about sharing information about you but the ability to connect with your potential customers.
 Before the brand launch, consider the different behaviours, languages and customs.
 Oftentimes, hiring a local agency or forming a local team can help greatly.
 They can address questions, such as

 - Are my marketing materials suitable?

 - How would potential customers relate to my brand?

 - How should I adapt my brand for local tastes and nuances?

 - Using slangs or puns in the local language carelessly

 My favourite example is the classic Electrolux’s slogan “Nothing sucks like an Electrolux”….
 Well, if you say so!

 I visited Hong Kong pre-Mid-Autumn Festival and noticed there are bakeries at every corner of the street, and of course, everyone was selling mooncakes.
 A chatty staff admitted that Mid-Autumn Festival sales fetch up to 3 times their normal takings.

-While most shops differentiate with flavours and use of exotic ingredients like flowers or chocolate, some use the opportunity to market their signature offerings e.g. Haagen Daz’s ice cream mooncakes and Starbuck’s coffee mooncakes.
+While most shops differentiate with flavours and use of exotic ingredients like flowers or chocolate, some use the opportunity to market their signature offerings, e.g., Haagen Daz’s ice-cream mooncakes and Starbucks’s coffee mooncakes.

-Closer to home, Grab Car used launched GrabAutumn, a campaign delivering your mooncakes to your loved ones for you (so you don’t have to), which truly highlight their core proposition of timeliness and convenience.
+Closer to home, Grab launched GrabAutumn, a campaign advertising the service of delivering mooncakes to your loved ones for you (so you don’t have to), which truly highlighted their core proposition of timeliness and convenience.